 In July 2019, the UK Government introduced strengthened measures on the importation of most species of oak into England to protect native trees from the threat of OPM.
-The bolstered measures only permit imports of certain oak trees if they come from OPM-free countries, from designated OPM-free areas, including the Pest Free Area, or have been grown under complete physical protection for their lifetime.
+The bolstered measures only permit imports of certain oak trees if they come from OPM-free countries, from designated OPM-free areas, including the area free from the pest, or have been grown under complete physical protection for their lifetime.

 This Statutory Instrument (SI), was announced on 12 July 2019.
 It builds on measures introduced in August 2018 and applies to all oak trees over 1.2m.
-This is because these trees represent the greatest likelihood of introducing OPM into the UK Pest Free Area, because they are more susceptible to pest populations and more difficult to inspect.
+This is because these trees represent the greatest likelihood of introducing OPM into the UK area free from the pest, because they are more susceptible to pest populations and more difficult to inspect.
 The restrictions cover not only imports into Great Britain from overseas, but also inland movements of trees from areas of England where OPM is already present, such as London and surrounding counties (i.e., areas outside the UK Pest Free Area).

 OPM is a native of central and southern Europe, where predators and environmental and ecological factors usually keep its numbers in check and minimise its impact.
 However, its range has been expanding northwards since the late 20th century.
 The expansion has been aided by the movement of live oak trees in trade which might have OPM present on them, and perhaps also by a warming climate.
 It is now established as far north as The Netherlands and northern Germany, and has occasionally been seen in Sweden.

 OPM was first discovered in Britain, in West London, in 2006.
 Its current distribution has arisen from that and other, subsequent points of introduction in London.
 If it continues to spread, it might eventually colonise many other parts of England and Wales.